markcurtis1970/DSE-Java/README.md

 Theres a lot of examples for building with Maven but I'll just give a basic example here using command line and all local jar files:

-Here's the files I used (I probably didn't need all the netty files)
+Here's the files I used (I probably didn't need all the netty files), Also please use the **src/DSEtest.java** from the above src directory

 ```
 cassandra-driver-core-2.1.6.jar